-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 "In my rhymes," he explained, lyrics about shooting back at the police "vents that anger, 'cause I can fire back at the police and won't go to jail for life."
 And ultimately his music was mainly talking about "the oppressed rising up against the oppressor...So the only people that's scared are the oppressors.
 The only people who have any harm coming to them are those who oppress, simple as that."

 The emergence of T.H.U.G.
 L.I.F.E.
-(The Hate U Give Little Infants F--ks Everyone), his mission statement to curb drug use and violence in the inner cities, was as polarizing as you'd expect.
+(The Hate U Give Little Infants F--ks Everyone), his mission statement to curb the drug use and violence plaguing the inner cities, was as polarizing as you'd expect.

 "It's not thugging like I'm robbing people," he told MTV, according to Michael Eric Dyson's 2006 book Holler if You Hear Me: Searching for Tupac Shakur.
 "That's not what I'm doing.
 Part of being a [thug] is to stand up for your responsibilities and say this is what I do even though I know people are going to hate me and say, 'It's so politically un-correct,' and 'How could you make black people look like that?
 Do you know how buffoonish you all look with money and girls and all of that?'
 That's what I want to do.
 I want to be real with myself."

-Shakur hardly eschewed the good life, but he disdained what to him was the insatiable need for more being sewn into the fabric of the country, and he decried the glaring divide between the white and black experience in this country.
+Shakur hardly eschewed the good life, but he disdained what to him was the insatiable need for more being sewn into the fabric of society, and he decried the glaring divide between the white and black experience in this country.

 He told MTV News in August 1992, "Everybody's like you get taught that from school, everywhere, big business, if you want to be successful, you want to be like Trump, 'gimme, gimme gimme, push push push push, step-step-step, crush-crush-crush,' that's how it all is.
 And it's like nobody ever stops.
 I feel like instead of us just being like 'slavery's bad...bad whitey,' let's stop that.

 "And everybody's smart enough to know we've been slighted, and we want ours.
 And I don't mean by ours like '40 acres and a mule, 'cause we're past that.
 But we need help.
 For us to be on our own two feet, meaning youth or 'us' meaning black people, whatever you want to take it for...because we have been here, we have been a good friend...and now we deserve our payback.
 You got a friend that you don't never look out for...America's got jewels and they paid and everything, and they're lending money to everybody except us."